 Another recent colorway is white, black, and silver.

-Julius Erving (Dr. J himself) is active in the business world, including Executive Vice President of the NBA's Orlando Magic.
+Julius Erving (Dr. J himself) was active in the business world, including Executive Vice President of the NBA's Orlando Magic.
 He has previously served on the Board of Directors of Converse (prior to their 2001 bankruptcy), Darden Restaurants (best known for LongHorn Steakhouse and Olive Garden), Saks Incorporated, and The Sports Authority.

 Back to the top of Charlie's Sneaker Pages!